bloch-labs/bloch/CONTRIBUTING.md

    - Merge the PR and tag `master` with `vX.Y.Z`.
    - The `Publish Release` workflow runs on that tag: it rebuilds artifacts for Linux/macOS, generates checksums, extracts release notes from the changelog, and publishes the GitHub release with assets attached.

 All automation runs from the repository’s default tokens; no manual changelog edits are needed because release-please owns `CHANGELOG.md`.
+Merge PRs with **squash merge** so the release bot sees a single Conventional Commit per change; the changelog is now generated from PR titles via GitHub release notes.

 ---